Ledecky Shines As Popovici Flops At Swimming World Championships - UrduPoint

 Last year in Budapest, Popovici became the first man to complete the 100m-200m freestyle double at a world championships in nearly 50 years.

-Richards was the rank outsider to beat him but he said it was "just about keeping my head".

-"Swimming isn't a sport like boxing -- no one is going to come in and hit you in the face," he said.
+"Swimming isn't a sport like boxing -- no one is going to come in and hit you in the face," said the 20-year-old, who was apearing in his first world final.

-"It's all about you and what you do in your lane."
-Olympic champion and world record-holder McKeown won her first battle with defending champion Smith in the 100m backstroke.
+"It's all about you and what you do in your lane." - Backstroke battle - Olympic champion and world record-holder McKeown won her battle with defending champion Smith in the 100m backstroke.

 The Australian came home in 57.53sec to beat Smith on 57.78 and American Katharine Berkoff on 58.25.